-Bethany Christian Trust are grateful for the assistance of partners and supporters after completing the first 30 week season of the new Rapid Re-accommodation Welcome Centre in Edinburgh.
+A huge thanks to our partners and supporters after a busy 30 week-season of the new Rapid Re-accommodation Welcome Centre in Edinburgh.

-The new Rapid Re-Accommodation Welcome Centre this year ran from 5 October 2020 until 3 May 2021 in the Haymarket Hub Hotel.
-People who presented to the Welcome Centre were assessed for all the support they may need and then helped to access this on-site through the professional support staff and a suite of visiting agencies offering support with physical health, mental health, legal issues, accommodation, move-on, benefits, addiction, harm reduction, immigration issues, support work, exploitation, leisure, digital connectivity, coaching, and Covid-19 testing and vaccinations.
+The new Rapid Re-accommodation Welcome Centre this year ran from 5th October 2020 until 3rd May 2021 in the Haymarket Hub Hotel.
+People who presented to the Welcome Centre were assessed for all the support they may need and then helped to access this on-site.

 “Thank you so much for your help, I deeply appreciate everything you have done for me at the Welcome Centre and getting me this flat!
 I am totally overwhelmed by your guys’ kindness.”

 “I just want to say how lovely it is here.
 It makes a big difference that the staff care and want to help you.
 Thank you.”

 Feedback from guests at the Welcome Centre